drb3hn4m/som_project/README.md

 ### Notebook
 The kohonen notebook includes the details of the SOM algorithm along with the implementation by calling the classes from the modules dir.
+You can find the main class implementation of SOM in 'app/modules' dir
+TBD: the load testing with locust library is not working yet

 ### python main function
 you can run the training via the main app along the required arguments: